25

 5:30/6:30 PM – Pizza Cruise

 For a dinner at sea, head back to Market Square and the yellow sightseeing flags.
-After a long day of exploring, the Pizza Cruise is your perfect opportunity to sit down, enjoy the summer vibes and indulge yourself with a hot oven-baked pizza from the Katajanokanluoto island.
+After a long day of exploring, the Pizza Cruise is your perfect opportunity to sit down, enjoy the summer vibes and indulge yourself with a hot oven-baked pizza from the Katajanokanluoto island with a refreshing drink from the ship's bar.
 Yes, this is pizza delivery in the archipelago style!

 7:30/8:30 PM - Esplanade Park